 Pesticide Safety Information Series (PSIS) – Leaflets explaining the worker safety regulations and other safety information to workers.
 Available in English, Spanish, Punjabi, and Hmong.

-Handler and Fieldworker Pesticide Safety Training Templates (2018 Revisions) – Employers may use these templates and training record forms, which include the expanded list of training topics, to train employees to handle pesticides or to work in pesticide-treated fields.
+Handler and Fieldworker Pesticide Safety Training Templates (2024 Updates) – Employers may use these templates and training record forms, which include the expanded list of training topics, to train employees to handle pesticides or to work in pesticide-treated fields.

 - Employer's Written Handler Training Program, PDF (En Español, PDF)